 To build her list and really gauge her audience’s interest in video-based activities, the blogger might decide she wants to create a small sample of video lessons to test with her audience.
 If college students want to give her their email address in exchange for three DIY craft video tutorials, they may be interested in getting access to many more for the $49 online course price point she is thinking about.

 To get this idea going, I decided to pretend I was the DIY craft blogger by creating a landing page for her audience inside the ConvertKit platform.

 And… drumroll please… this was the final result!

 I timed myself and it only took about eight minutes to complete all of the steps above.

 Remember that idea you’ve been wanting to validate?
 It’s your time to figure out if it’s your next big idea by creating your own idea validation landing page.

-When you’re ready to create your own landing page, sign up for a ConvertKit account to try out the tool for free so you can test your big idea and start building your email list.
+When you’re ready to create your own landing page, sign up for a ConvertKit account for free so you can test your big idea and start building your email list.

 We can’t wait to see what you create!